 Make a plan to pay down your debt

-A key step on the path to financial freedom is creating a plan to pay down your debts quickly since the amount of debt you carry can be a barrier to reaching your goals.
+A key step on the path to financial freedom is creating a plan to pay down your debts quickly.
+The amount of debt you carry can be a barrier to reaching your goals.

-This might be especially true if you’ve accrued higher-interest rate debt or fees, such as payday loans or some credit cards.
+This might be especially true if you’ve accrued higher-interest rate debt or debt with steep fees like payday loans or some credit cards.

 To help pay down debt fast, you should first know what you owe and how much you’re paying in interest and fees.
-When you lay out each debt and the interest rate you’re paying, your repayment priorities will become clear.
-Then, there are a number of actions you might consider, such as trimming your expenses, paying more than the minimum on all of your balances, and avoiding adding any new debt.
+When you lay out each debt and the interest rate you’re paying, your repayment priorities should be clear.
+Then, there are a number of actions you might consider, like trimming your expenses, paying more than the minimum on all of your balances, and avoiding adding any new debt.

 Prioritize saving and investing

 Saving and investing are crucial aspects of the path to achieving financial freedom.
-With every paycheck, prioritize putting money into your savings and retirement accounts.
-This might be part of following the 50/30/20 rule.
+With every paycheck, focus on putting money into your savings and retirement accounts.
+This is the 20% part of the 50/30/20 rule.

 It helps to be intentional about saving.
 Try to regard these accounts as you do regular monthly bills.
 In other words, don’t treat saving as an optional expense category that you only fund with leftover money.